WonderingGodling/My-Mind-Space/src/site/notes/Uni/Microbiology.md

 #### Transformation
 - Uptake of pure (naked) DNA from medium surrounding cell
 - Released into medium from lysed cells
-- DNA must integrate into chromosome to transform recipient cell = Transformants
+- DNA must integrate into chromosome to transform recipient cell (Transformants)
-- Can be induced in the lab - Plasmids
+- Can be induced in the lab (Plasmids)

 #### Transduction
 - DNA transferred cell to cell by Bacteriophages (bacterial viruses)
-- Bacteriophage picks up partially degraded bacterial DNA instead of its own by mistake when making new virus – transducing phage
+- Bacteriophage picks up partially degraded bacterial DNA by mistake, making new virus (Transducing phage)
 - Not all bacteriophages can transduce and not all bacteria are transducible

 #### Conjugation